9 Steps to Starting Your Florida Business

 For many small business owners, starting an LLC is the preferred choice.
 With an LLC, you’ll get liability protection and flexible management, plus simple formation and tax options.

-If you choose to create a formal business entity such as an LLC or corporation, we offer affordable, value-packed business formation packages.
+If you choose to create a formal business entity such as an LLC or corporation, we offer an affordable, value-packed business formation service.

 Choosing a name might seem like the easiest part of starting a business in Florida, but that’s not always the case.